Analytics-for-a-Better-World/GPBP_Analytics_Tools/README.md

 - Surround top-level function and class definitions with two blank lines.
 Method definitions inside a class are surrounded by a single blank line.
 Extra blank lines may be used (sparingly) to separate groups of related functions.
 Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
 - Use blank lines in functions, sparingly, to indicate logical sections.
 -

+## Connecting GitHub with Google Colaboratory

+[Google Colaboratory](http://colab.research.google.com) is designed to integrate cleanly with GitHub, allowing both loading notebooks from github and saving notebooks to github.

+Colab can load public github notebooks directly, with no required authorization step.
+For example, consider the notebook at this address: https://github.com/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb.
+The direct colab link to this notebook is: https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb.
+To generate such links in one click, you can use the [Open in Colab](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo) Chrome extension.

 ## About the Team